 The cold calling process usually starts at the lead generation stage.
 There are multiple ways of generating leads proactively, including lead research and the use of lead generation tools.

-After generating your leads, you’ll need to create a cold calling script.
+After generating your leads (a list of phone numbers), you’ll need to create a cold calling script.
 Be sure to allow for variations according to the characteristics of the leads you’re contacting.
 Once sales reps have their scripts and their list of leads, they can pick up the phone and start calling.

 During the phone call, the sales rep should qualify the lead to ensure they’re speaking to the right decision-maker.
 Then they can focus on developing a personal connection, establishing rapport, and determining whether to move to a sales pitch.